alsalafiyyah/alsalafiyyah.github.io/_posts/refutations/2020-09-20-ruling-on-ghulam-ahmad.md

 date: 2020-09-20
 note: false
 source: "Majmu' Fatawa 3/268"
+category: [sects,refutals,non-muslim]
-excerpt: "This atheist, Ghulam Ahmad Pervez, has never believed in what Allah sent down to Muhammad (peace be upon him) and to the preceding messengers.
+excerpt: "This atheist, Ghulam Ahmad Pervez, has never believed in what Allah sent down to Muhammad, peace be upon him, and to the preceding messengers.
 Rather, he wholeheartedly denied it."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz